Epicbracelet221/Epicbracelet221.github.io/README.md

 # landing.github.io
-this a basic langing page
+this a basic landing page